Why Standing Desks Aren’t the Cure and What Actually Works

 Exercise ‘Snacks’

-In an email to The Epoch Times, Dr. Blair Suter, a cardiologist at the Ohio State University Wexner Medical Center, refers to the weekly recommendation, which people can get in 30-minute periods, five days per week, as exercise sessions.
-In contrast, he refers to frequent activity breaks throughout the day as exercise snacks.
+In an email to The Epoch Times, Dr. Blair Suter, a cardiologist at the Ohio State University Wexner Medical Center, referred to the weekly recommendation, which people can get in 30-minute periods, five days per week, as exercise sessions.
+In contrast, he referred to frequent activity breaks throughout the day as exercise snacks.
 Both are necessary for optimal wellness.

-Suter explained that taking periodic movement breaks can complement exercise sessions.
+Suter said that taking periodic movement breaks can complement exercise sessions.

 “Although exercise sessions are an important part of health, exercise snacks, such as walking around the office or parking further away, are also important,” he said.
 “These breaks, or exercise snacks, are very beneficial for muscle movement, circulation, and metabolizing the food you eat throughout the day.”